-- CBC with differential should not be obtained unless necessary to help decide whether to use antibiotics - Limited role in differentiating viral versus bacterial pneumonia
+CBC with differential should not be obtained unless necessary to help decide whether to use antibiotics

-- May be helpful in children < 5 years with fever (> 39C) without a source and WBC > 20k - CRP and ESR should not be performed - ESR and procalcitonin have limited role in differentiating viral from bacterial pneumonia.
-The sensitivity of CRP is too poor to be useful. - CBC/ESR/CRP may be used to monitor response in patients who are not improving with initial therapy or if present with concerns for sepsis. - A viral respiratory study (Biofire PCR upper respiratory profile) is indicated only if results would change management. - Sputum consider Gram stain and culture on high quality specimen in children capable of producing an adequate sample (typically school aged). - Note: High quality is presence of < 10 squamous epithelial cells and > 25 WBCs per low power field - Blood cultures are not needed for simple uncomplicated pneumonia. - Blood culture should be obtained in children requiring hospitalization for presumed complicated pneumonia or if clinically worsening on appropriate antibiotic therapy. - If child well appearing and reliable follow-up can be assured, discharge home should not be delayed for blood cx results. - When history, physical, radiologic, or laboratory findings are inconsistent, additional studies should be considered to evaluate for foreign body aspiration or immunodeficiency. - Consider pertussis if predominant symptom is cough (paroxysmal or prolonged). - The Biofire PCR upper respiratory profile can detect Mycoplasma pneumoniae, Chlamydophila pneumoniae and Bordetella pertussis, Bordetella parapertussis, in addition to influenza A and B, RSV, human metapneumovirus (hMPV), adenovirus, rhinovirus/enterovirus, coronavirus SARS CoV-2, 229E, HKU1, NL63, OC43, and parainfluenza 1,2,3, 4.
+- Limited role in differentiating viral versus bacterial pneumonia - May be helpful in children < 5 years with fever (> 39C) without a source and WBC > 20k - CRP and ESR should not be performed - ESR and procalcitonin have limited role in differentiating viral from bacterial pneumonia.
+The sensitivity of CRP is too poor to be useful. - CBC/ESR/CRP may be helpful to monitor patients who are improving or if concerning for sepsis. - A viral respiratory study (Biofire PCR upper respiratory profile) is indicated only if results would change management. - Sputum consider Gram stain and culture on high quality specimen in children capable of producing an adequate sample (typically school aged). - Note: High quality is presence of < 10 squamous epithelial cells and > 25 WBCs per low power field - Blood cultures are not needed for simple uncomplicated pneumonia. - Blood culture should be obtained in children requiring hospitalization for presumed complicated pneumonia or if clinically worsening on appropriate antibiotic therapy. - If child well appearing and reliable follow-up can be assured, discharge home should not be delayed for blood cx results. - When history, physical, radiologic, or laboratory findings are inconsistent, additional studies should be considered to evaluate for foreign body aspiration or immunodeficiency. - Consider pertussis if predominant symptom is cough (paroxysmal or prolonged). - The Biofire PCR upper respiratory profile can detect Mycoplasma pneumoniae, Chlamydophila pneumoniae and Bordetella pertussis, Bordetella parapertussis, in addition to influenza A and B, RSV, human metapneumovirus (hMPV), adenovirus, rhinovirus/enterovirus, coronavirus SARS CoV-2, 229E, HKU1, NL63, OC43, and parainfluenza 1,2,3, 4.